brontolinux/hENC/README.md

 - a configuration for the module, in lib/henc_cfg.cf
 - a CFEngine agent bundle to run the module, you'll find it in module/enc.cf
 - a few CFEngine bodies used in enc.cf, in lib/henc_lib.cf
+- a set of files with classes and variables to represent different systems configurations in your infrastructure

 Not included in the distribution are text files, whose format is based on CFEngine's module protocol, that are read by the module to set/cancel classes and variables.
 Of course, you do want to create these files by yourself.